 Addiction is any repeated behavior, substance-related or not, in which a person feels compelled to persist, regardless of its negative impact on his life or the lives of others.
-Common examples of addictions include alcohol, heroin, marijuana, smoking, shopping, internet/technology addiction, and any activity or behavior that an individual has been unable to cease despite negative consequences.
 Choices is a fully licensed Drug and Alcohol Facility for the State of Pennsylvania.

 The ACE Score (Adverse Childhood Experiences Scale).
 Trauma is often times the core issue with many of my clients and this video explains why.
 Choices Clinical Counseling in Johnstown provides counseling services for Trauma Based Disorders.
 Many times Trauma is the root cause of depression and anxiety.